initialcommit-com/git-sim/vscode/README.md

 - **Pre-flight** a command first: the risk level, exactly which commits would become unreachable and which files would be lost, how to undo it, and a text commit graph.
 Computed from the repository by code, never guessed.
+- **Live graph**: follow the repository as it changes.
+Each commit, branch, checkout, reset, rebase, stash or staged file plays as a before / after animation the moment it happens, whoever made it (you in a terminal, the Source Control view, an AI agent).
+The changes stay in a strip so you can step back through them or replay the session.
+In an editor tab, or in the git-sim sidebar view (drag it next to your chat or terminal).
 - Works from the Command Palette, the Source Control view's toolbar, the editor's context menu (select a command in a script or a README), the terminal's context menu, and `Ctrl+Alt+G`.